 The agency maintains communication systems to ensure that staff receive information relevant to the care and support of service users.
 Staff described the use of delegation sheets, diary and daily verbal handovers.
 It was noted that staff meeting minutes recorded the discussion of information regarding service users and a range of relevant issues including preparation for RQIA inspections.
-Staff described effective verbal and written communication systems within the staff team, and were aware of their responsibilities to update themselves with information.

 Examination of documentation and discussion with staff indicated that the agency refers to or consults with a range of appropriate HSC Trust professionals when relevant.
-Communication with the HSC Trust was clearly recorded in service users' records; assessments were included in care and support plans.
-The inspector noted that an HSC Trust professional provided positive feedback regarding communication with the agency in the monthly quality monitoring report.
+The inspector found that the outcome of communication is recorded in service users' notes and care and support plans.